joonassoininen/robo666-FM-for-robotics/README.md

 python -c "import crisp_gym"
 python3 scripts/deploy_policy.py \ --path Rikuhaapala/xvla-franka-20000steps \ --repo-id <insert_repo_where_you_want_to_store_evaluation>
 ```
+This launches the deploy policy script

 Open a third terminal and paste, source to the crisp_py folder of this project and paste:
 ```bash
 pixi shell -e humble
 export PYTHONPATH=<insert_local_path_to_the_src_folder>:$PYTHONPATH
 ros2 control switch_controllers --activate gripper_effort_controller --strict
 ```
+This activates the gripper effort controller

 Open a fourth terminal and paste:
 ```bash
 source /opt/ros/humble/setup.bash